Weight Loss Surgery

 Introduction and Education on Surgical Weight Loss Options

 In order to prepare for surgergy, all patients must either attend two live information sessions or one live session and one webinar session.
-Dr. Andrews and Dr. Schneider review the basics of weight loss surgery; how it works, problems that may arise and factors that contribute to its success.
+Dr. Schneider reviews the basics of weight loss surgery; how it works, problems that may arise and factors that contribute to its success.
 We also outline general insurance requirements that are necessary prior to scheduling a surgery.

 Personalized Care with a Personalized Approach